nukkonyan/Tklib/README.md

 # Tklib or Tk Libraries
 This is a massive include with quite some additions and will be updated as frequent as possible adding more stuff.
 This was renamed from Tk Include to Tk Libraries when 1.2.0 was released.
+Possibly turning this into an extension in the future.
+(Unsure.)

 # [Functions](https://github.com/Teamkiller324/Tklib/blob/main/functions.md) (Work in progress, not fully finished yet)